The longest coastline of any settlement in Connecticut is found at this city, West of New Haven and bounded by the Housatonic River.

-For a lot of the 19th and early 20th century oystering was the source of many livelihoods in Milford thanks to the productive beds at Milford point where the Housatonic joins Long Island Sound.
+For a lot of the 19th and early 20th century, oystering was the source of many livelihoods in Milford.
+It was all thanks to the productive beds at Milford point where the Housatonic joins Long Island Sound.

-This heritage was first celebrated with an oyster festival in 1975, and the event has become a Milford institution, taking place on the third Saturday in August, no matter the weather.
+This heritage was first celebrated with an oyster festival in 1975.
+Since then the event has become a Milford institution, taking place on the third Saturday in August, no matter the weather.

-If you have a thing for classic rock, some heavyweight acts have headlined the festival in the last 20 years, among them Blue Öyster Cult (twice!), Kansas, The Marshall Tucker Band, Jefferson Starship and Joan Jett and the Blackhearts.
+If you have a thing for classic rock, some heavyweight acts have headlined the festival in the last 20 years.
+I’m talking, Blue Öyster Cult, Lou Gramm, Kansas, The Marshall Tucker Band, Jefferson Starship, and Joan Jett and the Blackhearts.

-But the real stars are the oysters, and in 2019 there were 30,000, all harvested in Milford waters and served at an awesome food court.
+But the real stars are the oysters, and with 30,000, all harvested in Milford waters and served at an awesome food court.

-To go with the seafood and music on two stages, there’s craft beer and premium wine, a children’s stage, some 200 arts and craft stands, a canoe and kayak race, cruises aboard the SoundWaters Schooner and finally Main Street USA, where dozens of local businesses set out their stalls.
+To go with the seafood and music on two stages, there’s craft beer and premium wine, a children’s stage, and 200+ arts and craft vendors.

 5. Connecticut Audubon Society Coastal Center at Milford Point

-American oystercatchers and piping plovers nest on the beach, ospreys nest in the marsh, a multitude of shorebirds congregate here in late-summer and snowy owls winter in this habitat.
+American oystercatchers and piping plovers nest on the beach, and ospreys nest in the marsh.
+Added to that, a multitude of shorebirds congregate here in late-summer and snowy owls winter in this habitat.

 6. Milford Green

-The Memorial Day parade takes place right here at the end of May, and in late-November you can swing by for the annual lighting tree ceremony, accompanied by sleigh rides, cookies and hot chocolate.
+The Memorial Day parade takes place right here at the end of May, and in late-November you can swing by for the annual lighting tree ceremony.
+This is accompanied by sleigh rides, cookies and hot chocolate.

 7. Eisenhower Park

-If you’re up for some exercise away from the beach, Eisenhower Park in the north of Milton is the best bet and has been given a real makeover in the last decade.
+If you’re up for some exercise away from the beach, Eisenhower Park in the north of Milton is the best bet, and was given a real makeover in the 2010s.

-There are riverside walking trails, tennis courts, soccer fields, trails for horseback riding, a baseball field (Foote Field) and newly expanded dog park.
+There are riverside walking trails, tennis courts, soccer fields, trails for horseback riding, a baseball field (Foote Field) and a recently expanded dog park.

-For littler park-goers Eisenhower Park has an excellent accessible playground, Bodie’s Place and an enormous new splash pad, which won over my kids right away.
+For littler park-goers Eisenhower Park has an excellent accessible playground.
+Here Bodie’s Place features an enormous new splash pad, which won over my kids right away.

 8. Tribus Beer Co.

-Milford has been relatively late to catch the craft beer wave that has swept across the state, and it wasn’t until 2017 that its first brewery, Tribus Beer Co. rolled out its brews.
+Milford was relatively late to catch the craft beer wave that swept across the country in the 2010s.
+It wasn’t until 2017 that its first brewery, Tribus Beer Co. rolled out its brews.

-Better late than never though, as Tribus is a popular hangout, priding itself on its relaxed family-friendly atmosphere, being open to children and pets.
+Better late than never though, as Tribus is a popular hangout.
+This spot prides itself on its relaxed family-friendly atmosphere, and is open to children and pets.

-is open Thursday to Sunday and has a busy event schedule.
+Tribus Beer Co.is open Tuesday through Sunday and has a busy event schedule.
 You’ve got live music, trivia nights, seasonal fun, and daily food trucks, from tacos to BBQ.

 9. Milford Historical Society

-To get better acquainted with the town’s past you could head for the Milford Historical Society, preserving antiquities related to Milford, as well as three historic houses.
+To get better acquainted with the town’s past you could head for the Milford Historical Society.
+This organization preserves antiquities related to Milford, as well as three historic houses.

 10. Outdoor Activities